Rawat-1/Coin/README.md

-Files for launching a memecoin named Family.
+Trying a dummy project for a memecoin named family.
+Code sourced entirely from LLMs in decreasing order: Deepseek, Chatgpt, Claude and Grok.